Fill your College Details

 1. Upper CASE Tools (U-CASE)

-These case tools in software engineering are used during the initial stages of software development, focusing on planning, analysis, and design.
-They assist developers in understanding project requirements and creating high-level system models that act as blueprints for the software.
+These case tools in software engineering are utilized in the initial phases of software development, primarily the planning, analysis, and design stages.
+The case tools help developers to clarify project requirements while developing high-level system models which are used as software blueprints.

 Functions: